Sport Scholarships | Sports Development Service

 |Men's Soccer||Irish Schools or Underage International squad player and League of Ireland Premier Division/Northern Ireland Football League Premiership Club Player|

-To apply for the Performance Sport CAO Points Concession and/or the Sport Scholarship programme applicants must complete an online application form.
+To apply for the Performance Sport CAO Points Concession and/or the Sport Scholarship programme applicants must complete an online application form available here.
 Please note:

 - Applicants that apply for the CAO Points Concession programme must also make an application for a DCU programme of study through the CAO.
 Applicants should apply through the CAO by the normal closing date of 1st February or before the late closing date of 1st May and complete a DCU Performance Sport online application form.

-- Paper applicatons or late applications will not be accepted.
+- Paper applications or late applications will not be accepted.

 General Sports Scholarships

 Senior Sports Development Officer